pablogore-zz/parking/gateway/README.md

 ## Requirements

-1. Publish a repo on Github that i can clone and run on my local machine
-2. Use Java, Scala or C# to complete this.
+ok 1.
+Publish a repo on Github that i can clone and run on my local machine ok 2.
+Use Java, Scala or C# to complete this.
 	- For JVM - Don’t use Spring Boot, Dropwizard or Scalatra to do this, but feel free to use the libraries employed by those frameworks (eg JAX-RS, Jersey, Metrics, Jackson, Akka, Jetty, etc)
 	- For C# - Use .NET Core
-5. Unit tests need to be in place
-6. API will need documentation and a contract published.
+maso 5.
+Unit tests need to be in place ok 6.
+API will need documentation and a contract published.
-7. It should support JSON & XML over HTTP
+ok 7.
+It should support JSON & XML over HTTP
-8. Bonus points for Protocol Buffers
-9. I should be able to curl against an API that computes a price for a specified datetime range given a JSON file of rates.
+ok 8.
+Bonus points for Protocol Buffers ok 9.
+I should be able to curl against an API that computes a price for a specified datetime range given a JSON file of rates.
 10. **Optional for Junior** - Integration tests need to be in place.
 11. **Optional for Mid to Junior** - I should also be able to publish that app to AWS/Azure/Google Cloud very simply.
 12. **Optional for Junior** - Metrics for endpoint(s) captured and available to be queried via an endpoint  (eg average response time)